aljazceru/awesome-nostr/README.md

 Mostrstars - a bridge between Nostr and the Fediverse (Mastodon, ActivityPub, etc.) rsslaystars - fork of the rsslay by @fiatjaf. a bridge that puts RSS feeds into Nostr optimized, more funcionalities and UI improvements.
 Live at rsslay.nostr.moe smtp nostr gateway stars - a bridge that forwards emails to pubkeys as encrypted direct messages

+## Cache services
+- [Primal](https://github.com/PrimalHQ/primal-caching-service) - Caching service for Nostr connects to the specified set of relays, collects all events in real time, stores them locally, and makes them available to nostr clients through a web socket-based API.

 ## Tools